cardano-scaling/hydra/docs/docs/faq.md

 </details>

 <details>
-<summary> Is it possible to us a different protocol parameters in the Hydra Head?</summary>
+<summary> Is it possible to use different protocol parameters in the Hydra Head?</summary>

 In principle, yes!
 The ledger used for L2 transactions is configurable and can use the same or different protocol parameters as the L1. **But there is a catch!** If UTxOs get snapshotted on the L2, they can only be fanned out on the L1 **exactly** like they were snapshotted.